nonblocking/mashroom-demo-dynamic-cockpit/README.md

 ![Screenshot](screenshot.png)

-It consists of a Portal page with a search that fetches data from a backend and shows it together with Apps, which are able to show details for every hit.
+It consists of a Portal page with a search that fetches data from a backend and shows it together with Apps, which are able to show the data.
 The possible Apps are determined dynamically based on meta info in the plugin definition:

 ```json
     "metaInfo": {